henvic/henvic.github.io/content/posts/go-postgres.md

 -- Then delete the separator line above.
 ```

+> Tip: The only way is up!
+Down migrations are error-prone, and it's better to avoid them entirely.
+> When things go wrong, this typically happens in an unpredictable manner, and down migrations can easily exacerbate the situation.

 You can then replace this with a simple schema like the following for your first migration:

 ```sql